 SIGN UP today, and we will connect you with a Homes for Heroes affiliate real estate specialist in the Seattle area with no obligation.
 We are here to help you purchase and own the home you want, and provide significant savings as well.

 Deciding to purchase a home is an important life choice.
 You’ve chosen to take that step in Seattle, Washington, so you’re off to a good start.
 Seattle is the largest city in Washington State and the Pacific Northwest region of The United States.
-Settled 100 miles south of the Canadian border, Seattle sits on the Puget Sound, making it a major port and gateway for trade with Asia.
+Settled 100 miles south of Canada, Seattle sits on the Puget Sound, making it a major gateway for trade.

 Seattle is home to dominant companies dominating the business arena.
 Five companies on the 2017 Fortune 500 list of U.S.’ largest corporations have headquarters in Seattle, including Amazon.com, the Starbucks coffee chain, Nordstrom department store, Expeditors International of Washington, and Weyerhaeuser.
 Aerospace manufacturer Boeing is also the largest private employer in the Seattle Metropolitan area.

 Education is essential to the good of our country.
-Over 53% of Seattle’s population holds a bachelor’s degree or higher, and in 2008, Seattle had the highest percentage of college and university graduates of any other major U.S. city.
-There are several public schools to choose from, as well as private in the form of five Catholic, one Lutheran, and six secular schools.
+Over 53% of Seattle’s population holds a bachelor’s degree or higher.
+In 2008, Seattle had the highest percentage of college and university graduates of any other major U.S. city.
+There are several public and private schools to choose from: five Catholic, one Lutheran, and six secular schools.
 The University of Washington calls Seattle home, as does Seattle University, Seattle Pacific, and Adult Degree programs such as City University and Antioch University.
 Arts colleges in Seattle include Cornish College of Arts, Pratt Fine Arts Center, and the Art Institute of Seattle.
 If you’re looking to start or continue your education, Seattle offers you several excellent options from which to choose.

 Seattle offers many annual fairs and festivals, including the 24-day Seattle International Film Festival, Northwest Folklife, Seattle Hempfest, and two separate Independence Day firework displays.
-Other annual events include the Seattle Antiquarian Book Fair and Books Art show, an anime convention, a Seattle to Portland Bicycle Classic, and specialized film festivals.
 There are several places for art lovers as well, such as the Henry Art Gallery, the first public art museum in Washington, and the Seattle Art Museum.
 Other fun places include the Space Needle, the Woodland Park Zoo, the Seattle Aquarium, Pike’s Place Market, and the Seattle Underground Tour.

 Seattle is home to three major men’s professional sports teams, including the NFL Seattle Seahawks, MLB Seattle Mariners, and the MLS Seattle Sounders.
 Women’s professional sports teams include the WNBA Storm, 2004 and 2010 champions, and the NWSL Seattle Reign.

-Seattle’s mild marine climate allows for year-round outdoor activities such as walking, biking, skiing, snowboarding, kayaking, motor boating, rock climbing, sailing, team sports, and swimming.
+Seattle’s mild climate allows for year-round outdoor activities.
+The landscape provides outdoor opportunities such as walking, biking, skiing, snowboarding, kayaking, boating, rock climbing, sailing, and swimming.
 Seattle is located between Puget Sound and Lake Washington, giving you multiple areas in which to spend your free time.

 Three of the Seattle area’s largest medical centers are located on First Hill and include the public county hospital Harborview Medical Center, the Virginia Mason Medical Center, and the Swedish Medical Center.
 Smaller medical centers include Seattle’s Children’s Hospital, the Fred Hutchinson Cancer Research Center, and the University of Washington Medical Center, as well as a Veterans Affairs hospital and the Northwest Hospital and Medical Center near Northgate Mall.